Did Ohio Teachers State Pension Really Just Say That?

 5. STRS complies with the fiduciary standards under Ohio law which mirror ERISA fiduciary standards.

-5. A benchmark which a public pension does not meet, or beat, swiftly becomes its “old benchmark.
+5. A benchmark which a public pension does not meet, or beat, swiftly becomes its “old benchmark.”

+Pulbic pensions defending their ludicrous practices say the darnest things.
 Items 1, 2, 3, 4 and 5 are outrageously wrong statements about public pension investing that STRS Ohio has actually uttered to stakeholders in the past.
 Just yesterday, STRS Ohio told Karen Kasler at The Statehouse News Bureau in Ohio:

 STRS has said state law requires it to diversify its investments to minimize the risk of large losses, so it can’t invest solely in an index.